-- 19. Taking into account the principles and procedures of the Talks process, including the provisions of Rule 29, previous determinations in regard to that rule, the statements by all participants, including Sinn Féin and all the other considerations outlined above, the Governments are obliged to conclude that the representations under Rule 29, specified in paragraphs 5 and 6 above, have been upheld and accordingly that Sinn Féin should not be allowed to participate in the Talks. - 20.
-The aim of both Governments is to maintain an inclusive process, on the basis that this is the best way to achieve a comprehensive and balanced settlement likely to secure the agreement of all sides.
-Both Governments remain determined that the deadline of May as the target date for the conclusion of the Talks shall be met and the completion of the process is now approaching.
-It is particularly important, therefore, that as many parties as possible, consistent with the fundamental principles on which these negotiations are based, have the opportunity to make their contribution to the Talks during the critical period. - 21.
-The Governments acknowledge the positive contribution that has been made to the peace process by the IRA ceasefire of August 1994 and its restoration of July 1997.
+Governments are obliged to conclude that Sinn Féin should not be allowed to participate in the Talks.

+- 20. The aim of both Governments is to maintain an inclusive process, on the basis that this is the best way to achieve a comprehensive and balanced settlement likely to secure the agreement of all sides.
+Both Governments remain determined that the deadline of May 1998 as the target date for the conclusion of the Talks shall be met and the completion of the process is now approaching.
+It is particularly important, therefore, that as many parties as possible, consistent with the fundamental principles on which these negotiations are based, have the opportunity to make their contribution to the Talks during this critical period. - The Governments acknowledge the positive contribution that has been made to the peace process by the IRA cessation of August 1994 and its restoration of July 1997.
 They also acknowledge the very significant and genuine efforts which have been made, and are being made, by Sinn Féin in working for peace.
-The Governments believe that Sinn Féin will continue, together with the other parties, to have an important role to play in the bringing about of a comprehensive, inclusive settlement, and that the maintenance of the IRA cessation will also be critical in that regard. - 22.
-The IRA statement, as noted in paragraph 10 above, asserts that the IRA cessation of military operations remains intact.
-Having regard to the fact that the term set for the completion of the process is now close, to the strong determination of the two Governments to work with the parties to produce a settlement in the coming six weeks and to the desirability and importance of as many parties as possible, consistent with the fundamental principles on which these negotiations are based, having the opportunity to contribute to the talks during this critical period, the two Governments have come to the following view.
-Subject crucially to events on the ground and to convincing demonstration in word and deed that a complete, unqualified and unequivocal IRA ceasefire is being fully and continuously observed, it is the expectation of the two Governments that Sinn Féin will be able to return to the talks on 9 March.
-Contacts with Sinn Féin would be maintained in the intervening period.
-However, the Governments also reaffirm the paramount importance of the integrity of the process, which depends on the total and absolute commitment of all participants to democratic and exclusively peaceful means of resolving political issues as required by the Mitchell Principles.
+The Governments believe that Sinn Féin can continue, together with the other parties, to have an important role to play in the bringing about of a comprehensive, inclusive settlement, and that the maintenance of the IRA cessation will also be critical in that regard. - The IRA statement, as noted in paragraph 10 above, asserts that the IRA cessation of military operations remains intact.
+Having regard to the fact that the term set for the completion of the process is approaching, and to the importance of ensuring that as many parties as possible, consistent with the fundamental principles on which these negotiations are based, have the opportunity to make their contributions to the Talks during this critical period, it is the intention of the Governments that Sinn Féin's return should take place by 2 March 1998, provided that the complete, unqualified and unequivocal IRA cessation were demonstrated in word and deed to have been fully and continuously observed.
+Subject to events on the ground, both Governments will continue to maintain close contacts with Sinn Féin in the interim, whether at official or political levels.
+The Governments reaffirm that they will uphold at all times the integrity of the process, which depends on the total and absolute commitment of all participants to democratic and exclusively peaceful means of resolving political issues as required by the Mitchell Principles.